CJGreig/QGIS-Documentation/docs/training_manual/create_vector_data/topo_editing.rst

 |WN|
 ----------------------------------------------------------------------

-Now you know how to digitize the shape of the objects easily, but adding attributes is still a bit of a headache!
+Now you know how to digitize the shape of the objects easily!
+Now we will create a new shapefile!
-Next we will show you how to use forms, making attribute editing simpler and more effective.

 ..
 Substitutions definitions - AVOID EDITING PAST THIS LINE